cmwetherell/GlassKraken/_posts/2020-02-10-What-we-know-so-far-about-NHL-Seattle.md

   <img src = "/assets/img/Key-Arena-Roof-Suspended.jpg" alt = "Key Arena Roof Lift during construction" class = "ccccdd">
   <span class = "caption" >Source: Me!</span>
   <br>

 # When is the expansion draft?

-The 2017 NHL Expansion Draft to fill the VGK roster was held from June 18-20.
+The 2017 NHL Expansion Draft to fill the VGK roster was held from June 18-20 in Las Vegas, NV.
 The 1999 and 2000 NHL Expansion Drafts were also held in June.
 I was also told by a representative from the team they are expecting the NHL Seattle expansion draft to take place in June. **The NHL Seattle expansion draft will take place in June of 2021.**

 <br>